kittinunf/KNews/README.md

 ## How to build

-Just to simplify the build process and the way that we work with core libraries, we have created Makefile so it is easier to build.
-This will also run tasks that compile, build and verify tests then generate the final artifact for you.
+Just to simplify the build process and the way that we work with core libraries, we have created [Makefile](./Makefile) so it is easier to execute command from the CLI (underneath it is used the gradlew command).
+This make task will also run tasks like compile, build and verify tests then generate the final artifact(s) for you.

 Also, due to the fact that we use newer version of Gradle for Jetpack compose support, you will need a canary version of Android Studio (2020.3.1 or later) if you want to sync/build the project with IDE;